-Figure 6.3 Velocity vs. Time (msec) Motion 2
+Figure 6.3: Position and Velocity vs Time (msec) for Motion 2

-Example Motion 4
+Example - Motion 3:

 In this motion, the host program commands the controller to begin motion towards position 5000, changes the target to -2000, and then changes it again to 8000.
-Figure 6.4 shows the plot of position vs. time, Figure 6.5 plots velocity vs. time, and Figure 6.6 demonstrates the use of motion smoothing (IT) on the velocity profile in this mode.
-The jerk in the system is also affected by the values set for AC and DC.
+Figure 6.4 shows the plot of position vs. time and velocity vs. time.
+Below is the code that is used to simulate this scenario: